Course Outline

 Preparing the Development Environment

-• Working with Jupyter notebooks, Python integrated development environments (IDEs), and standalone scripts.
+• Utilizing Jupyter notebooks, Python integrated development environments (IDEs), and standalone scripts for efficient development.

 Preparing a Project